 DISCLOSURE OF RELATIONSHIPS BETWEEN DIRECTORS INTER-SE:

-REMUNERATION RATIO OF THE DIRECTORS/KEY MANAGERIAL PERSONNEL (KMP) /EMPLOYEES:
+REMUNERATION OF DIRECTORS/KEY MANAGERIAL PERSONNEL (KMP) / SENIOR MANAGEMENT:

 DECLARATION BY INDEPENDENT DIRECTORS: